-Being light, but still firm, the areas in front and behind the nerve should be massaged with the bar to try and free-up from any restrictions of slide.
+Gently, but firmly, massage the areas in front and behind the nerve with the barbell to try to free-up any restrictions of slide.
 This doesn’t even need to be super specific!

 Think of this as constantly freeing the bristles of a paint brush as it dries.
 Lightly freeing-up the motion of these areas over time, can assist in ulnar nerve glide, especially if this movement is part of the issue.

 If firm/deep doesn’t seem to work, I’ll typically have people go with the “light and fluffy” style.
 Pinching the skin and lifting can decompress the area where the nerve could be compressed within the fascial layers just beneath the skin.
 It should not be painful to skin roll.
 When it is painful, I take that as a sign that we might be on the right track.

 Grab a handful of skin, pull up and shake.
 Movement of the shoulder, elbow and hand will assist the nerve in pulling through the area of fascia you are holding.
 This assists with “decompressing” the fascial channel that the nerve is running through.